How to clean and maintain your motorcycle exhaust

 Left some boot rubber on your exhaust or just have some heavy build up?
 Here’s what to do:

-- For stainless exhausts, you can use a razor blade to carefully scrape off any excess or built up material.
+3. For stainless exhausts, you can use a razor blade or stainless wire brush to carefully scrape off any excess or built up material.

-- Use a clean and dry cotton rag or microfiber cloth to dry the exhaust completely.
+7. Use a clean and dry cotton cloth to dry the exhaust completely.

 What to Avoid Using or Doing

-- Avoid using Purple Power or any acid-based cleaners or harsh solvents
+• Avoid using Purple Power or any acid-based cleaners or harsh solvents on coated pipes.

 A Note About Finishes

 Our brushed stainless steel finish exhausts are very easy to restore to that factory finish!
-If your stainless exhaust is showing any light scratches, use a red scotch brite pad and rub in a circular motion around the pipe, being sure to match the grain mattern.
-Then use a little WD40 and a gray scotch brite pad to wipe clean.
+If your stainless exhaust is showing any light scratches, use a red scotch brite pad and rub in a motion perpendicular to the pipe, being sure to match the grain mattern.
+Then use a little WD40 and a gray scotch brite pad to blend the finish.

 We also get asked a lot about Blueing, which is discoloration in your head pipes.
 This typically affects brushed stainless finished exhausts and varies bike to bike, but usually heavy blueing is a sign that your fuel mixture is too rich.
 Blueing and gold coloration are normal.